ulee929/us_census_full/README.md

 These features best predict those who make more than $50,000 a year.
 Not surprisingly, they relate to occupation, education, age, and activity in stock market.

 ## Conclusion
-These results suggest that a logistic regression model and in particular a gradient boosting model with SMOTE can generalize well to unseen data -- i.e., classify income with accuracy, recall, and precision all above 94% on unseen data -- even with limited feature engineering and high dimensionality.
+These results suggest that a logistic regression model and in particular a gradient boosting model with SMOTE can generalize well to unseen data -- i.e., classify income with accuracy, recall, and precision all around 94% on unseen data -- even with limited feature engineering and high dimensionality.
 The model should be evaluated on years past 1994 and 1995 to further validate the model.

 ### Future Steps:
 *I didn't do these because the processes would have taken too long with my machine's low memory*